sakschools/sirapollokaggwaschools/content/posts/registration-2025.md

 ---
-title: "Registration 2025"
+title: "Registration of New Pupils for 2025 Intake is in Progress"
 date: 2024-10-06T16:24:16+03:00
 thumbnail: "/img/posts/registration-2025.webp"
 ---

-## Registration of New Pupils for 2025 Intake is in Progress!

 ### Mark the Dates:
 - **26th Oct 2024**